 Designated as a Local Nature Reserve, Llwyncelyn Cemetery in Cwmbran contains wildlife of special ecological interest.

-The cemetery was first opened in 2011 and has capacity for 7,000 graves, with a mixture of traditional, lawn, cremated and infant memorial sections available.
+The cemetery was first opened in 2011 and has capacity for 7,000 graves.

 Situated in the picturesque Rhymney River valley, Hengoed, Gelligaer Cemetery is a beautifully scenic burial ground.